-Typically, Swiss pre- and postnuptial agreements deal with issues such as matrimonial property rights (eg separation of property or community of property), post-divorce maintenance payments, inheritance arrangements (combined inheritance and pre-/postnuptial agreement) and jurisdictional issues in case of divorce.
+Typically, Swiss prenuptial and postnuptial agreements deal with issues such as matrimonial property rights (eg, separation of property or community of property), post-divorce maintenance payments, inheritance arrangements (combined inheritance and pre/postnuptial agreement) and jurisdictional issues in case of divorce.

-It needs to be noted that certain aspects cannot be determined in advance by a pre- or postnuptial agreement (eg preconditions for a divorce, nullification of marriage or separation) and others do not have a binding effect without court approval (eg arrangements for children, post-divorce maintenance payments, pension claims etc.).
+It needs to be noted that certain aspects cannot be determined in advance by a prenuptial or postnuptial agreement (eg, preconditions for a divorce, nullification of marriage or separation) and others do not have a binding effect without court approval (eg, arrangements for children, post-divorce maintenance payments, pension claims, etc).

-In order for a pre- or postnuptial agreement to be valid, Swiss law does not require full disclosure to be given by both spouses with regard to their financial affairs, that both spouses are independently represented or that they enter into the prenuptial agreement a certain time prior to the date of marriage.
-Nevertheless, when advising international and mobile couples, such safeguards should be complied with to ensure the enforceability of the Swiss pre- or postnuptial agreement abroad to the greatest extent possible.
+In order for a prenuptial or postnuptial agreement to be valid, Swiss law does not require that full disclosure is given by both spouses with regard to their financial affairs, that both spouses are independently represented or that they enter into the prenuptial agreement a certain time prior to the date of marriage.
+Nevertheless, when advising international and mobile couples, such safeguards should be complied with to ensure the enforceability of the Swiss prenuptial or postnuptial agreement abroad to the greatest extent possible.

-A pre- or postnuptial agreement under Swiss law has to be in the form of a public deed drawn up by a public official or notary.
-Spouses may enter into a Swiss pre- or postnuptial agreement prior to taking up residence in Switzerland.
+A prenuptial or postnuptial agreement under Swiss law has to be in the form of a public deed drawn up by a public official or notary.
+Spouses may enter into a Swiss prenuptial or postnuptial agreement prior to taking up residence in Switzerland.